vvzen/vscode-foxdot/README.md

 ![images/python_env.png](images/python_env.png)

 I suggest using conda and installing FoxDot in its own conda environment in order to avoid messing up your system python or your other modules.
-Vscode plays nicely with conda, so once you created your conda env you will just need to click on the right bottom corner and select it:
+VSCode plays nicely with conda, so once you created your conda env you will just need to click on the right bottom corner and select it:

 ![images/python_env.png](images/python_env_2.png)

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings: